-The Company made a profit after tax for the year of £35.1m.
-An interim dividend of £20m was paid during the year and the directors recommend that no final dividend be paid in respect of the year.
+The Company made a profit after tax for the Regulatory Year of £34.6m.
+An interim dividend of £20.0m was paid during the Regulatory Year and the directors recommended that no final dividend be paid in respect of the statutory accounting year ended 31 December 2008.